x70b1/check_routeros-upgrade/README.md

 The return code depends on the importance of the fixes found in the changelog.
 An important bugfix leads to a `CRTICAL`.
 Average fixes result in a `WARNING`.
 Some examples:

 * OK: RouterOS 6.39.2 is up to date (release: Jun-06)
-* WARNING: RouterOS is upgradable to 6.39.2 (6 fixes)
+* WARNING: RouterOS is upgradable to 6.39.2 (6 average fixes)
 * CRITICAL: RouterOS is upgradable to 6.38.7 (2 important fixes, 75 average fixes)

 ## Configuration